Tracking your rankings in Google (and other search engines) is an essential part of search engine optimization.

 It also helps you assess where you're currently at, find opportunities, and decide where / what to work on next.

-In this article, I'm going to lay out a couple of beginner-friendly methods to finding out how your website is ranking in Google.
-I strongly recommend the first one (using a paid tool).
+In this article, I'm going to lay out a couple of beginner-friendly methods to finding out how your website is ranking in Google (for desktop & mobile).
+I strongly recommend the first one (using a paid tool), and I'll explain why later.
 It doesn't need to be expensive at all, and it's the most effective by far.

 Here's 3 methods to check your keyword rankings, in order of their effectiveness: